-As of Nov.
-24, there are two active outbreaks among DeSoto County long-term care facilities, with 103 total cases between them.
+As of Jan.
+12, there were 6 active outbreaks among DeSoto County long-term care facilities, with 111 total cases between them.
 The state department of health defines an outbreak at a long-term care facility as one or more cases among residents or two or more cases among staff within 14 days.

 The DeSoto Times-Tribune offers daily COVID-19 updates as new data from the state becomes available.
 Check back tomorrow for updated information.